Skule History and Traditions

 Important Traditions

-The Faculty of Engineering & Applied Sciences has always been a tight-knit and close group that values community and traditions.
-Many traditions have survived from the very beginning of the Faculty and some new ones have been created along the way.
+The Faculty of Engineering & Applied Sciences has always valued a tight-knit community with strong traditions, many of which have survived from the very beginning of the Faculty while some new ones have been created along the way.

 F!rosh Week

-Each year just before the start of class in September, the Engineering Society hosts F!rosh Week, which is a weeklong series of events to introduce students to campus, welcome them to the community, and have some fun!
+Just before the start of class each September, the Engineering Society hosts F!rosh Week, a weeklong series of events to introduce students to campus, welcome them to the community, and have some fun!
 Events include U of T Engineering traditions such as purple dye, the Hard Hat Oath, and much more.

 To read more about F!rosh Week and keep up to date on registration and events check out their Instagram page @froshweek, and register for the event.